pjliddy/snippet-list-client/README.md

 1. Test all authentication API routes with **cURL scripts**.
 1. Use `js-template` to create a **prototype user interface** for sending form-based CRUD requests via the RESTful API to the server
 1. **Generate scaffolding** on the Rails back end for Item resources
-1. Update prototype front end to include form-based CRUD requests to the **items API**
+1. Update prototype front end to include form-based CRUD requests to the **[items API](https://github.com/pjliddy/snippet-list-api)**
 1. Iterate and continuously improve to complete user stories for **user-based tasks**
 1. Iterate and continuously improve to complete user stories for **item-based tasks**
+1. Create and prioritize new user stories as feature improvements are identified
 1. Leverage **Handlebars** and a **view controller** to manage the Single Page Applicaiton (SPA).
 1. Limit the UI **standard Bootstrap** for presentation layer HTML, CSS, and JavaScript to maximize default interactivity, theming, and responsive behavior.
 1. Leverage SASS to recompile a **custom Bootstrap theme** through use of SCSS variables files.